re-ops/re-cog/README.md

 ```
 ### Adhoc invocation

-In some cases it is useful to invoke Re-cog resrouces/facts/scripts in an adhoc manner (for interactive data collection or during development):
+In some cases it is useful to invoke Re-cog functions in an adhoc manner (for interactive data collection or during development):

 ```clojure
 ; collecting the cpu vulnerabilities from our hosts